Leave a Message

 Home Search

-Base Areas 3 — Vail Village, Lionshead, Golden Peak
+Resort Base Areas Vail Village, Lionshead, Golden Peak

-Transfer Tax 1% RETT on most Town of Vail properties
+Municipal Transfer Tax 1% RETT (Town of Vail Boundaries)

 1. Vail Village